edwinsteele/wordspeak.org/posts/words-and-pictures-march.rst

   and miss but this was really engrossing.
 I didn't know the historical outcome so the movie held me all the more. p.s.: Ben Affleck has the coolest beard.
 - `Source Code <http://www.imdb.com/title/tt0945513/>`_ - A engaging
   time-travel thriller.
 It had a few plot holes but nothing that detracted from the entertainment at all.
-Don't think too hard as you watch it and I think you'll it.
+Don't think too hard as you watch it and I think you'll like it.
 I did.

 And the best reading of the month: